-Community Companions befriending is for anyone who is lonely and socially isolated aged 55+, living in Central Bradford or Baildon.
-They will receive a friendly phone call each week for up to 1 hour, from a trained volunteer.
-We aim to signpost to other services (local community groups etc.) and will start home visits again once safe to do so.
+Community Companions befriending is for anyone who is lonely/ socially isolated, aged 18+ and living across Bradford District (Bradford, Craven, Airedale and Wharfedale).
+They will receive face-to-face support each week for up to 1 hour, from a trained volunteer.
+The aim is to support individuals experiencing loneliness, social isolation, anxiety and depression to access local community groups, activities and services.

 35 Salem St